krischer/instaseis/doc/server.rst

 If you wish to use the Instaseis Server without the Python client this documentation might be helpful.
-The Instaseis server offers a REST-like API with currently seven endpoints only supporting GET.
+The Instaseis server offers a REST-like API with currently eight endpoints only supporting GET.

 .. toctree::